code-with-amitk/Code-examples/ds_questions/data-structures/hash-tables/README.md

 ## Hash Table
-  - HT are very efficient in searching.
+This is very efficient in searching.
 Search complexity = O(1){Average Case}.
 O(n){Worst case}

+### A. Advantages, Disadvantages
+#### A1.
+Advantages
+  - Efficient search in O(1) time.
+#### A2.
+Disadvantages of HT
+  - **Guess Approximate input data**
+    - You have to know approximate size of input data before initializing hash table.
+Otherwise you need to resize hash table which is a very time-consuming operation.
+For example, your hash table size is 100 and then you want to               insert the 101st element.
+Not only the size of hash table is enlarged to 150, all element in hash table have to be rehashed.
+This insertion operation takes O(n).
+  - **Elements are stored as unsorted order**
+    - In certain circumstance, we want data to be stored with sorted order, like contacts in cell phone.
+  - **Hash Collision**
+    - It's possible that a hash function generates same hash value for different inputs.
+Now newly inserted key maps to an already occupied slot in hash table

-### Why Hash Tables?
+### B. Why Hash Tables?
 For storing real world data structures.
 EG:
   1. Big Employees data:    Name, Ph Number, Residential address, Age, salary, designation etc
   2. Big Student Data:    Roll No, Name, class, subjects, age, address etc

-### Hash Function
+### C. Hash Function
   - A hash function maps a big number or string to a small integer that can be used as index in hash table.
 ```
   key -> |Hash Function| -> index of array/table
 ```

-### Hash Collision
+### D. Hash Collision
-  - **What**
-    - When hash function provides same index or value for 2 different keys.
+**What** When hash function provides same index or value for 2 different keys.

-#### Solutions to Hash Collision
+#### D1.
+Solutions to Hash Collision
-##### A. SEPERATE CHAINING
+##### D1A.
+SEPERATE CHAINING
-  - ***What***
-    - Each cell of HT point to a linked list of records that have same hash function value.
+  - ***What*** Each cell of HT point to a linked list of records that have same hash function value.
 This requires additional memory outside the table.
   - ***Advantages:***
-    a.
-Simple implementation
+    - Simple implementation
-    b.
-Space will never exhaust
+    - Space will never exhaust
-    c.
-Less sensitive to hash function
+    - Less sensitive to hash function
   - ***Disadvantages:***
-    a.
-Once LL/chain grows long, performance will degrade search time=O(n)
+    - Once LL/chain grows long, performance will degrade search time=O(n)
-    b.
-Space wastage, some parts of hash table may never be used
+    - Space wastage, some parts of hash table may never be used
-    c.
-Devotes huge amount of memory to pointers.
+    - Devotes huge amount of memory to pointers.
 This is space that could be used to make the table larger
 ```
   Example:  Hash Function = xmod7, a[]={50, 700, 76, 85, 46, 92, 73, 10}
   50mod7=1, 700mod7=0,  76mod7=6,  85mod7=1,    46mod7=1